nmwsharp/robust-laplacians-py/README.md

 ### Known limitations

-- Mesh input must not have any unreferenced vertices.
 - For point clouds, this repo uses a simple method to generate planar Delaunay triangulations, which may not be totally robust to collinear or degenerate point clouds.

 ### Dependencies